woleet/woleet-weblibs/README.md

   - on error:
     - `http_error` on a http request error.

-### Get the anchoring receipt of a Woleet public anchor
+### Get the proof receipt of a public anchor created by Woleet

 **`woleet.receipt.get(anchorID)`**

 - Parameters:
-    - `anchorID`: the identifier of the anchor to retrieve.
+    - `anchorID`: the identifier of the anchor for which to retrieve the proof receipt.
 - Returns a promise witch forwards:
   - on success: a [Receipt](#object_receipt) object.
   - on error: